CKEditor AI on Your Premises

 NEW Mirror margins

-Mirror margins enable book-style layouts where left and right margins alternate between odd and even pages, making them useful for print-ready documents.
+Mirror margins enable book-style layouts, where the inner and outer margins alternate between odd and even pages.

 Configuration options